TabbyML/tabby/README.md

 ### Docker

-**NOTE**: Tabby requires [Volta or newer](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) NVIDIA GPU.
+**NOTE**: Tabby requires [Pascal or newer](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) NVIDIA GPU.

 Before running Tabby, ensure the installation of the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 We suggest using NVIDIA drivers that are compatible with CUDA version 11.8 or higher.